stffrdhrn/stffrdhrn.github.io/_posts/2023-02-19-or1k-fpu-port.md

 *Application B* requires a libc and kernel that support the floating point runtime.
 As we can see:

- - In *Application B* it leverages floating point instructions.
-That should be implemented in the CPU.
+ - In *Application B* it leverages floating point instructions as noted in the
+   <span style="color:blue">blue</span> box.
+That should be implemented in the
+   CPU, and are produced by the GCC compiler.
- - The math routines in the C Library used by *Application B* are accelarated by the FPU.
+ - The math routines in the C Library used by *Application B* are accelarated by the FPU as per the <span style="color:blue">blue</span> box.
 The math routines can also set up rounding of the FPU hardware to be in line with rounding of the software routines.
 The math routines can also detect exceptions by checking the FPU state.
+The rounding and exception handling in the <span style="color:blue">purple</span> boxes is what is implemented the GLIBC.
  - The kernel must be able to save and restore the FPU state when switching between processes.
-It also has support for signalling the process if enabled.
+The OS also has support for signalling the process if enabled.
+This is indicated in the <span style="color:blue">purple</span>
+   box.

 In order to compile applications like *Application B* a separate compiler toolchain is needed.
 For highly configurable embredded system CPU's like ARM, RISC-V there